tombensve/APS/APS-Webs/APSAdminWebA2/src/main/js/aps-adminweb/README.md

     </script>
 ```

 Then, on the server, you can replace `__SERVER_DATA__` with a JSON of real data right before sending the response.
-The client code can then read `window.SERVER_DATA` to use it. **Make sure to [sanitize the JSON before sending it to the client](https://medium.com/node-security/the-most-common-xss-vulnerability-in-react-js-applications-2bdffbcc1fa0) as it makes your app vulnerable to XSS attacks.**
+The client code can then read `window.SERVER_DATA` to use it. **Make sure to [sanitize the JSON before sending it to the client](https://medium.com/node-security/the-most-common-xss-vulnerability-in-react-js-applications-2bdffbcc1fa0) as it makes your who vulnerable to XSS attacks.**

 ## Running Tests